jthaller/jthaller.github.io/_posts/2020-11-09-decisionTrees.md

 S\left[\text{Node Split 1}\right] = -\sum_{i=1}^n p_i \log{p_i}
 $$

 I've switched from ln to log, but I mean the same for both.
 I'm switching from physics to CS convention.
 Here, $$p_i$$ is the fraction of a given label for the tree split.
-Let's give a concrete example by talking about Guess Who $$\copyright$$.
+Let's give a concrete example by talking about Guess Who.

 ## Guess Who